 The Project currently consists of one block of 15 granted exploration permits staked by electronic map designation ("map-designated cells") and two exploitation concessions, for an aggregate area of 28519.78 hectares (285.20 km2).

 The Barsele Project is located within Paleoproterozoic supracrustal and associated intrusive rocks of the Fennoscandian Shield.
 Bedrock in the district consists of volcanic and sedimentary rocks associated to the Svecofennian domain and intrusive rocks that were deformed and metamorphosed simultaneously during the Svecokarelian orogeny.
-The lowest stratigraphic unit in the district consists of metasedimentary and intercalated volcanic rocks of the Bothnian Supergroup, the inferred basement to the mainly felsic volcanic rocks of the Skellefte.
+The lowest stratigraphic unit in the district consists of metasedimentary and intercalated volcanic rocks of the Bothnian Supergroup, the inferred basement to the mainly felsic volcanic rocks of the Skellefte Group.
 The Skellefte Group is overlain in the Skellefte district, by a dominantly sedimentary unit called the Vargfors Group.
 Early orogenic rocks are suggested to be co-magmatic with the volcanic rocks of the Skellefte Group.
 Younger phases of intrusives are assigned to the Perthite-Monzonite suite and post-date the deposition of the volcanic rocks.
 In the south, west and in-between Skellefte and Stensele districts, the Skellefte, Vargfors and Bothnian Groups are all truncated by large intrusions late- to post-Svecokarelian GSDG-type (also referred to as Revsund-type) intrusive rocks of the Transscandinavian Igneous Belt (Kathol and Weihed, 2005).

 The project area is located at the intersection of the Skellefte-belt and the Gold line metallogenic trend in Sweden, a northwest-southeast geochemical gold anomaly detected in a regional till survey, now with numerous known Au deposits and producing mines.
 The project area covers a sequence of metasedimentary and volcanic rocks of the Proterozoic Svecofennian system.
 The volcanics are more specifically referred to as the Härnö Formation.
 The metasedimentary rocks consist of metamorphosed greywackes and pelites and sporadic conglomerates.
 The volcanic rocks of the Härnö Formation consist of felsic, intermediate and mafic volcanics, including pillow lavas and pyroclastics, probably deposited in a back-arc setting.

 There are three main phases of granitoid intrusions in the region which are referred to as early, middle and post with respect to the Svecofenian orogeny.
 The early orogenic granitoids are the most important from a mineralization perspective and comprise a calc-alkaline suite of predominantly tonalites with lesser volumes of granodiorite, which were emplaced prior to the main phases of Svecofennian metamorphism and deformation.
 An early orogenic granodiorite is the host rock of the Central Zone mineralization at Barsele.
 In detail, at least seven separate intrusive pulses have been identified at the Central and Avan zones including late and post-mineralization dykes.
 The granodiorite exhibits a well-developed S2 penetrative foliation which is cut by ductile shear zones, faults, fractures and dilational quartz and quartz-carbonate sulphide veining.
 The granodiorite is quartz-feldspar phyric and is composed of sericitized plagioclase, quartz, biotite and lesser K-feldspar.
 The highly fractured granodiorite ranges in width from 200 m to 500 m with a strike-extent in excess of 8 km.
-The intrusion bends from an east-west orientation in the east to a northwest trend in the west, where 3 major zones of Au mineralization have been identified: Central, Avan & Skiråsen Zones.
+The intrusion bends from an east-west orientation in the east to a northwest trend in the west, where 3 major zones of Au mineralization have been identified: Avan, Central, and Skiråsen Zones.

 The gold-rich volcanic-hosted, semi-massive to massive sulphide style of mineralization at the Norra Zone is quite distinct from the mesothermal intrusive-hosted gold mineralization of the Central and Avan zones.
 The Norra Zone occurs within a lens of felsic metavolcanics and pelitic sediments of the Härnö Formation.
 The lithologies consist of a WNW-trending, steeply-dipping sequence of dacitic to rhyolitic flows, felsic volcaniclastics and fine-grained tuffs.
 The mineralized host-lithology appears to be a quartz-phyric volcaniclastic unit.
 Alteration is characterized by a network of veinlets and discontinuous patches of sulphides, chlorite and carbonate.
 The host rock is cut by felsic and mafic intrusions which are probably sills.
 It is likely that intrusions range in timing from pre- to syn to post sulphide mineralization (Keyser, 2004).

-Gold mineralization in the CAS is predominantly within the granodiorite (GD-II).
+Gold mineralization in the ACS is predominantly within the granodiorite (GD-II).
 The Central and Skiråsen zones have a combined strike length of 1.6 kilometres, consisting of 21 lodes (12 in Central and 9 in Skiråsen) and that can be followed to a depth of 700 metres with an average horizontal thickness of 20 m.
-The Avan Zone consist of 14 lodes over 800 metres along strike and 700 metres at depth with an average thickness average of 9.5 m (Agnico Eagle and Orex, 2017).
+The Avan Zone consist of 14 lodes over 800 metres along strike and 700 metres at depth with an average thickness average of 9.5 m (Agnico Eagle and Barsele, 2017).
 There are two types of mineralization in the Central Zone:

 1) Low to moderate-grade orogenic or mesothermal intrusive-hosted gold associated with networks of thin quartz-tourmaline and quartz-calcite-aresenopyrite veins.